MicrosoftDocs/Hololens/hololens/hololens2-language-support.md

 # Supported languages for HoloLens 2

 HoloLens 2 is localized into the following languages.
-The localization features include speech commands (speech recognition and voice activation), dictation, keyboard layouts, and OCR recognition within apps.
+The localization features include speech commands and dictation, keyboard layouts, and OCR recognition within apps.

 - Chinese Simplified (China)
 - English (Australia)